 Why would you order someone to have a heart?
 Everyone already has one, right?

-You might already know that in English-speaking cultures (and others) the heart is thought of as having to do with caring and love, and with emotions and feelings in a more general way.
+You might already know that in English-speaking cultures (and others) the heart is associated with (related to) caring and love, and with emotions and feelings in general.

 If you tell someone to have a heart, you’re expressing that you think they should be nicer or care about others more.

 – I don’t care whether young people have opportunities or not.
 It’s not my problem.

 The Bonnie Raitt song “Have a Heart” is about a selfish man who isn’t good at dealing with another person’s feelings in a relationship: